Determinant-Based Error Bounds for CUR Matrix Approximation: Oversampling and Volume Sampling

 In the more general \emph{CUR decomposition} with \emph{oversampling}, more than $k$ rows or columns may be selected (i.e., $r > k$) to improve robustness \cite{park2024accuracy}.
 The theoretically optimal choice for the middle factor is

 as demonstrated by Stewart \cite{stewart1999} and employed in the general CUR framework \cite{mahoney2009cur}.
 This choice minimizes the Frobenius norm error over all possible $U$.
-However, computing $U^\star$ requires access to the entire matrix $M$, which defeats the purpose of working with submatrices.
+However, computing $U^\star$ requires access to the entire matrix $M$, which defeats the purpose of the submatrix approach.
 A widely used and computationally efficient alternative retains the simple choice $U = A^{+}$ (the pseudoinverse of the rectangular submatrix), for which sharp deterministic error bounds can still be established.
-This fundamental trade-off between the optimal but expensive choice $U^\star$ and the computationally tractable $A^+$ is central to both the theoretical development and practical algorithms studied in this paper, particularly in the oversampling regime where $r > k$.
+This fundamental trade-off between the optimal but expensive choice $U^\star$ and the computationally tractable $A^+$ is central to the theoretical development and practical algorithms studied in this paper, particularly in the oversampling regime where $r > k$.